vuxcode/pr1-project-MarcusNiklassonDen/time-report.md

   - tried to fix the square button so it would disable the draw function, i managed to do so butt the draw function did not work after that so i deleted it.
   - very frustrating session.

+  - 2023-11-17 worked for 2h+30min
+  - did these 2 h earleier this week but forgot to log it.
+  - 30min workshop in school